sandeep1188/Pizza-sales/README.md

 ---

-## Stay Connected
-If you'd like to stay connected and follow more of my work, feel free to visit my [LinkedIn profile](https://www.linkedin.com/in/himanshu-jaiswal-a9a30222a/).
-I’d love to network and discuss data analytics, SQL, or Netflix-related projects.

 ## Thank You
 Thank you for visiting and taking the time to explore this repository!
 Your interest is much appreciated.